Raegan Rutty

 Raegan Rutty (born 14 January 2002) is a Caymanian beauty pageant titleholder and former artistic gymnast.
 She represented the Cayman Islands at the 2020 Olympic Games, the 2018 Commonwealth Games, the 2019 Pan American Games, and the 2018 and 2019 World Championships.
 She was the Cayman Islands' first ever Olympic gymnast.
 She won Miss Cayman Islands 2024 and represented her country at the 2024 Miss Universe on 16 November 2024.

-Early life
+Early and personal life

+Rutty was born in the Cayman Islands in 2002 to Angel, a Houston, Texas native, and Gary Rutty, the son of former Cabinet Minister Burns Rutty and grandson of Aston Rutty, a Senior Government Officer in Cayman Brac during the 1930s.

-Rutty was born in the Cayman Islands in 2002 and is a ninth-generation Caymanian.
-She began gymnastics when she was four years old because her older sister was also in the sport.
+Rutty is a ninth-generation Caymanian.
+She began gymnastics when she was four years old because her older sister, Hannah, was also in the sport.
 In addition to gymnastics she is an avid fisherwoman, specializing in catching wahoo.

-At 15 Rutty left the Cayman Islands to train in Houston, Texas and lived with a host family prior to attending the University of Florida.
+At 15 Rutty left the Cayman Islands to train in Houston, Texas and lived with a host family.
+After the 2020 Olympic Games, Rutty enrolled at the University of Florida where she studied psychology.
+When her reign as Miss Cayman Islands ended, Rutty began a broadcasting career at Compass TV.

 Gymnastics career

 Junior: 2016–2017

 Rutty made her international debut at the 2016 Pan American Championships.
 She finished 26th in the all-around.
 She next competed at the Junior Commonwealth Games where she finished 16th in the all-around.

 In 2017 Rutty competed at the Central American Sports Festival where she placed 16th.